 ROBERT TRIVERS' scientific work has concentrated on two areas, social theory based on natural selection (of which a theory of self-deception is one part) and the biology of selfish genetic elements (which leads to certain kinds of internal genetic conflicts).
 His early work—offering unifying theories on reciprocal altruism, parental investment, sexual selection, parent-offspring conflict, the sex ratio, and deceit and self-deception—has now been cited more than 7000 times in the scientific literature.

-He is the author of The Folly of Fools: The Logic of Deceit and Self-Deception in Human Life and Social Evolution, Natural Selection and Social Theory: Selected Papers of Robert Trivers; and coauthor (with Austin Burt) of Genes in Conflict: The Biology of Selfish Genetic Elements.
+He is the author of Wild Life: Adventures of an Evolutionary Biologist; The Folly of Fools: The Logic of Deceit and Self-Deception in Human Life and Social Evolution, Natural Selection and Social Theory: Selected Papers of Robert Trivers; and coauthor (with Austin Burt) of Genes in Conflict: The Biology of Selfish Genetic Elements.

 He was cited in a special Time issue as one of the 100 greatest thinkers and scientists of the 20th Century.